Our historic, fully furnished farmhouse is available for

 was located in the house for a time.

-Staying here is like a trip back in time.
-Furnishings are
+Living here is like a trip back in time.
+Our furnishings are

 mostly from the 1920s and 1930s, including a working 1930s